akonstodata/md_county_covid/README.md

 ------------
 Last update: 03/31/2020 6:00pm EST

-This is the first day that the state and county models are all quadratic.
+This is the second day in a row that the state and county models are all quadratic.

 MARYLAND
 ------------